Rum Balls, No Fuss

 How to make rum balls step by step

 1. Crush the biscuits to fine crumbs.
 A food processor takes about 30 seconds.
-If you do not have one, place the biscuits in a sealed zip-lock bag and bash with a rolling pin until no large pieces remain.
+Without one, place the biscuits in a sealed zip-lock bag and bash with a rolling pin until no large pieces remain.

 2. Add the crushed biscuits, desiccated coconut, cocoa powder and sifted icing sugar to a large bowl.
 Mix until evenly combined.

 3. Pour in the condensed milk and rum.
 Mix well with a wooden spoon or your hands until the mixture comes together into a firm, slightly sticky dough.
-If it feels too wet to roll, add a few more crushed biscuits.
-If too dry, a small splash more condensed milk.
+Too wet to roll, add a few more crushed biscuits.
+Too dry, a small splash more condensed milk.

 4. Refrigerate the mixture for 20 minutes.
 This firms it up and makes rolling much easier and less messy.